barstoolbluz/floxenvs/postgres/README.md

 This environment:
 1. Creates an isolated data directory in `$FLOX_ENV_CACHE/postgres`
 2. Initializes PostgreSQL with UTF-8 encoding and proper permissions
-3. Configures a custom port (default: 15432) to avoid conflicts
+3. Spins up a terminal wizard you can use to configure custom port, username, password, database, and path
-4. Uses Unix sockets for maximum performance
+4. Uses Unix sockets for better performance
 5. Provides service management through Flox

 ### Data Persistence

-Your database exists at `$FLOX_ENV_CACHE/postgres/data` and persists between environment activations.
-It's yours - back it up, move it, or nuke it when you're done.
+By default, your database exists at `$FLOX_ENV_CACHE/postgres/data` and persists between environment activations.
+The terminal bootstrapping wizard gives you a way to change this path.

 ### Configuration Files